RobertMenke/rm-emoji-picker/README.md

     //If you want links to the png files see this repo here for examples (library I'm using):
     //https://github.com/iamcal/emoji-data
     use_sheets : true,

+    //By default we show an magnifying glass icon in the search container,
+    // but if you're not using fontawesome you may want to include your own icon. search_icon : '<i class="fa fa-search" aria-hidden="true"></i>',

     //Sets of categories and icons that denote sections at the top of the picker.
     // The category names are not arbitrary, they map to the names of categories in data.js.
     // By default, I'm assuming you're using FontAwesome because, well, why wouldn't you?!